The

 In this course you will study the biblical concept of missions and the Great Commission, upon which the concept of missions is based, that was given to the Local Church by Jesus Christ himself.
 This course will be a comprehensive study of the who, what, where, when, how, and why, of missions and how it applies to the Local New Testament Church.

-The textbook is divided into six sections.
+is divided into six sections.
 Not more than one section may be completed each week.
 At the end of each section you will stop and take the Section Test that corresponds with the section you just finished studying.
 All Section Tests are “open book,” which means you may use your textbook while taking the tests.
 Tests are to be taken on or after the 7th day of the week of study.
-The attendance for the following lesson begins the day after the student has passed the previous lesson's test and looked up the answers to all questions missed even though the test was passed.
+The attendance for the following lesson begins the day after the student has passed the previous lesson's test and looked up the answers to all questions missed even though the test was passed.ATTENDANCE: Minimum attendance for the course is 7 weeks.

-ATTENTION: ALL TESTS ARE ACTIVE IN THIS COURSE AND ARE REQUIRED FOR ALL STUDENTS.
+ALL TESTS ARE ACTIVE IN THIS COURSE AND ARE REQUIRED FOR ALL STUDENTS.

 - After completing a test:

 If you failed the test then you must restudy that entire section and then retake the test.
-Repeat this process until you finally pass the test.

-any of the questions on any test, then you must review the section corresponding to that test and look up the correct answers to any questions answered incorrectly.
+corresponding to that test and look up the correct answers to any questions answered incorrectly.

-Once you have found all of the correct answers, then you may continue on to the next section of the textbook.
+all of the correct answers, then you may continue on to the next section

 FINAL TEST

-Once you have completed all sections of the textbook and passed all of the corresponding tests, and found the correct answers to any questions missed on any test, then you may Retrieve the Password and, upon receiving the Password, take the Final Test for the course.
+- Once you have completed all sections of the textbook and passed all of the corresponding tests, and found the correct answers to any questions missed on any test, then you may Retrieve the Password and, upon receiving the Password, take the Final Test for the course.
 Final Test is "closed book" and you must submit the Final Test Contract Form before taking the test.
 There is a 20 minute time limit on the test.
 You will see a time remaining clock in the upper right hand corner of the test screen.
 Time does not start until your first question comes on the screen.

-Once you have passed the final test, do not take it again.
+Once you have passed the final test, do not take it again.-

 If you miss any questions on the Final Test, then you need to review the textbook and all of the section tests and find the correct answers in the textbook to the questions you missed.
 A copy of each of your section tests was sent to you and they will have all of the correct answers on it for comparison purposes.